 After the show ended, Griff Rhys Jones largely moved away from comedy in favour of presenting documentaries, while Mel Smith went on to do multiple projects, the best-known probably being Brain Donors

 .
-The two reunited in 2006 to present The Smith and Jones Sketchbook
+The two still acted together on occasion and reunited in 2006 to present The Smith and Jones Sketchbook

 , a compilation inspired by The Two Ronnies

 doing the same thing shortly before.
 Any hopes of further material were dashed after Smith passed away in 2013.

 This show contains examples of:

 - Acting Unnatural: Mel Smith tells his friends that Queen guitarist Brian May is going to visit.
 They all get overexcited at the prospect of meeting him and Mel insists they treat him as a normal guy and his visit is nothing special.
 However, they take this overboard and when Brian arrives, they're all doing strange activities like vacuuming the flat while totally ignoring him.

 - Always a Bigger Fish: The end of the Brian May sketch sees Griff inviting Eric Clapton over, and Brian proceeds to fanboy over Clapton just as the others fanboyed over him earlier, and they instruct him in turn in Acting Unnatural with a vacuum cleaner.

 - Alter Ego Acting: The flat sketches and intro routines.

 - Ass Shove: One of the starting routines involves Griff walking awkwardly while telling a long, rambling, unconvincing speech about hanging pictures on a stepladder in front of a box of vegetables while naked, to explain why he went to the hospital to have a cucumber removed from his backside.
 This ends with the inversion punchline: